Is selfie culture contributing to the rise in eating disorders

 Dr Yellowlees also expressed concern that the many smartphone apps that allow users to count their daily calorie intake could also seriously escalate the suffering of those with eating disorders as they become obsessed with counting numbers.

-To learn more about eating disorders, check out our Eating Disorder Knowledge Centre.
 If you are worried that you or someone you know may be suffering with an eating disorder, please visit our Eating Disorder Treatment page for more information about the signs, symptoms and treatments available.
-You can also contact us today.